-- 1. The Board of Examiners can, at the request of a student, and having heard the relevant examiners, grant the student exemption from taking an exam or other assessment, if the student provides satisfactory written proof that the student: - a. has already successfully completed a similar part at a university that is

-- equivalent in content and level; - b. possesses sufficient knowledge and skill in relation to the relevant exam by way of work, or professional experience. - 2.
-The same period of validity applies to exemptions as to examination results (see art.
-5.12). - 3.
+- 1. The Board of Examiners can, at the request of a student, and having heard the relevant examiner(s), grant the student exemption from taking an exam or other assessment, if the student provides satisfactory written proof that the student: - a. has already successfully completed a similar part at a university that is equivalent in content and level; - b. possesses sufficient knowledge and skill in relation to the relevant exam by way of work, or professional experience. - 2.
+The same period of validity applies to exemptions as to examination results (see article 5.12). - 3.
 The following restrictions regarding exemptions apply: - a.
-In the Research Master's programme, a maximum of 20 credits may be exempted.
-Only core courses, practical training, skills training, workshop, colloquia and (if applicable) electives may be exempted. - b.
+In the Forensic Master's programme, a maximum of 20 credits may be exempted.
+Only core courses, practical training, skills labs, and workshop may be exempted.

+b.
 The Board of Examiners will not grant any exemption based on exams passed by a student outside the programme during the period in which the student was barred from taking exams for the programme by the Board of Examiners because of fraud.